nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 #.
 Press and hold the button for more than 5 seconds to switch to the data forwarding mode.
    After the mode is switched, the LED color changes to red and the LED starts blinking very slowly.
 #.
 Program the :ref:`central_uart` sample to a compatible development kit, for example the nRF52840 Development Kit.
+#.
 Turn on the programmed device.
-   After a brief delay the Bluetooth® connection between the sample and the Thingy:52 is established.
+   After a brief delay the Bluetooth® connection between the sample and the Thingy is established.
-   The Thingy:52 forwards the sensor readouts over NUS.
+   The Thingy forwards the sensor readouts over NUS.
-   The LED on the Thingy:52 starts to blink rapidly.
+   The LED on the Thingy starts to blink rapidly.
 #.
 Connect to the Bluetooth® Central UART sample with a terminal emulator (for example, PuTTY).
    See :ref:`putty` for the required settings.
 #.
 Observe the sensor readouts represented as comma-separated values.
    Every line represents a single sensor readout.
-   The Thingy:52 forwards sensor readouts over NUS to the Central UART sample.
+   The Thingy forwards sensor readouts over NUS to the Central UART sample.
    The sample forwards the data to the host over UART.
 #.
 Turn off PuTTY to ensure that only one program has access to data on UART.